 5.4.1.4 WLAN Assistance Data Elements

-Table 5.4.1.4-1 defines the WLAN assistance data elements which shall be provided to the UE in sub-test 17 via LPP Provide Assistance Data messages in the absence of a corresponding LPP Request Assistance Data message.
-The WLAN assistance data provided depends on the mode being used in the test case, and the assistance data supported by the UE.
-The content of the assistance data elements is defined in Table 5.4.1.4-2.
+Tables 5.4.1.4-1 and 5.4.1.4-2 define the WLAN assistance data elements which shall be provided to the UE in sub-test 17 via LPP Provide Assistance Data messages in the absence of a corresponding LPP Request Assistance Data message.

+Table 5.4.1.4-1 defines the WLAN assistance data IE that conditionally depends on the mode being used in the test case and on the assistance data supported by the UE.

+Table 5.4.1.4-2 defines the content of the WLAN-DataSet.